Sessions replacement: Who are the Alabama Senate primary candidates?

 Robert Kennedy Jr., Democrat

-No, he’s not related to a former president or New York senator.
+No, he’s not related to the famous political family.
 But Robert Kennedy Jr., does hope to become a lawmaker.

 Kennedy attended Duke University’s Fuqua School of Business and was stationed in Japan with the Navy.
-He spent nine years in active duty with the Navy.
+He spent nine years on active duty.

 AL.com reported that Kennedy, 47, remained fairly private during an interview and declined to reveal certain personal details about his life, including his job.